AllStarLink/asl3-asterisk/docs/build-asl3.1.md

    git clone https://github.com/AllStarLink/asl3-asterisk.git
    ```

 2. Optionally, you can [pre-]fetch a copy of the "asterisk" project and checkout the "tag" of the version you wish to use.
-If you skip this step (and that's OK) we will download a copy of the "asterisk" project.
+If you skip this step (and that's OK) we will download a copy of the "asterisk" project currently installed on your system.

    ```
    git clone https://github.com/asterisk/asterisk.git
-   (cd asterisk; git checkout 20.9.2)
+   (cd asterisk; git checkout 22.1.0)
    ```

 3. Optionally, you can [pre-]fetch a copy of the "app\_rpt" project.
 As above, to work with a specific version of "app\_rpt" then checkout it's "tag".
-If you skip this step (and that's OK) we will download a copy of the "app\_rpt" project.
+If you skip this step (and that's OK) we will download a copy of the "app\_rpt" project currently installed on your system.

    ```
    git clone https://github.com/AllStarLink/app_rpt.git
-   (cd app_rpt; git checkout 3.0.4)     <-- optional, i
+   (cd app_rpt; git checkout 3.3.0)     <-- optional if you want the development sources
    ```

 4. Create (or update) the merged source directory.